sampathw/wp-notify-new-post/README.md

 # WP Notify New Post

 This plugin notifies the subscribed users through *email and SMS* when a new post is added.
-You need to have a *[MailChimp](http://www.mailchimp.com/) + [Mandrill](http://www.mandrill.com/) account with a subscriber list and a [Twillio.com](https://www.twilio.com/)account for SMS sending*.
+You need to have a *[MailChimp](http://www.mailchimp.com/) + [Mandrill](http://www.mandrill.com/) account with a subscriber list and a [Twillio.com](https://www.twilio.com/) account for SMS sending*.

 ## Installation